cran-task-views/WebTechnologies/WebTechnologies.md

 perform FTP operations (as crul and httr are focused primarily on HTTP).
 `curl::curl()` is an SSL-compatible replacement for base R’s `url()` and has support for http 2.0, SSL (https, ftps), gzip, deflate and more.
-For websites serving insecure HTTP (i.e. using the “http” not “https” prefix), most R functions can extract data directly, including `read.table` and `read.csv`;
+For websites serving insecure HTTP (i.e. using the "http" not "https" prefix), most R functions can extract data directly, including `read.table` and `read.csv`;
 this also applies to functions in add-on packages such as `jsonlite::fromJSON()` and `XML::parseXML`.
 For more specific situations, the